symfony-cmf/symfony-cmf-docs/cookbook/creating_a_cms/010-getting-started.rst

 Repository Initializer
 ~~~~~~~~~~~~~~~~~~~~~~

-:ref:`Repository initializers <../../bundles/phpcr_odm>` enable you to establish and maintain PHPCR nodes
+:ref:`Repository initializers <phpcr-odm-repository-initializers>` enable you to establish and maintain PHPCR nodes
 required by your application, for example you will need the paths
 ``/cms/pages``, ``/cms/posts`` and ``/cms/routes``.
 The ``GenericInitializer``
 class can be used easily initialize a list of paths.
 Add the following to your